rwijtvliet/maptra/README.md

 This project wouldn't be anywhere if it weren't for great projects it heavily depends on.
 Most dependencies are relatively standard, like `numpy`, `pandas`, `geopandas`, `shapely`.
 Others are a bit less common, but still installable with `pip`.
 These are `pygeodesy` (working with lat-lon-points on a globe), `googlemaps` (wrapper for google maps api), `colorama` (to output colored text to the console).
 There might be dependencies of dependencies, but you'll be made aware if a package is missing.
+Ah, and I've written this for python >= 3.8.

 ### Api key